 Understanding the molecular mechanisms behind diseases is key to developing effective treatments and diagnostic tools.
 In the era of high-throughput technologies, gene expression profiling has emerged as a fundamental tool for deciphering gene activity in both healthy and diseased tissues.
 However, raw gene expression data alone can be overwhelming.
-To gain meaningful biological insights from this data, researchers turn to pathway enrichment analysis.
+To gain meaningful biological insights from this data, researchers turn to pathway enrichment analysis which enhances gene expression analysis for disease research.

 In this article, we will explore how pathway enrichment analysis enhances gene expression profiling, especially in the context of disease research.
 By leveraging these two techniques, scientists can go beyond individual genes and investigate the broader biological processes that drive disease, accelerating discoveries in diagnostics, prognostics, and therapy.